k-i-o/DPerX/README.md

 Welcome to **DPerX**! 🎉

 DPerX is an innovative external client originally developed by kio (Samuele Radici).
 This client is designed to be compatible with DDNet and the DDPER client.
-In 2024, we are excited to announce that DPerX is undergoing a significant modernization and overhaul to enhance its performance and user experience. 🚀
+In 2024, the kiocode group is excited to announce that DPerX is undergoing a significant modernization and overhaul to enhance its performance and user experience. 🚀

 For an overview of DPerX, check out this video: [Watch Video](https://www.youtube.com/watch?v=S9F11I9UtFM) 🎥